This Punjabi-style black-eyed peas curry is a flavorful stew made with onion, garlic, ginger, spices, and tomato, in a rich and creamy yogurt gravy.

 - 1 teaspoon coriander powder

-- 1/2 teaspoon red chili pepper (or cayenne pepper), to taste
+- ½ teaspoon red chili powder (substitute with cayenne pepper), to taste

 Finish the curry